Last Updated on January 18, 2026 by Denise Leo

 Pomeranian Luxating Patella Symptoms

 One small hop is a sign that your Pomeranian’s kneecap has slid out of its proper space because he holds his leg up momentarily to ease the discomfort.
-The patella might just slide straight back in again, and that makes your excited Pom want to get going again.
-A bigger sign could happen immediately or it might take time.
+The patella might slide straight back in again, and that makes your excited Pom want to get going again.
+A bigger sign could happen immediately, or it might take time.
 If he pauses and emits a cry or yelp, it’s certainly time for a trip to the vet.

 Diagnosing a Luxating Patella

-• Grade 1 is mild and most of the time the problem will resolve itself.
+- Grade 1 is mild, and most of the time the problem will resolve itself.

-• Grade 3 is applicable when your Pom’s kneecap pops out of alignment and can be repositioned manually, but it won’t remain in place for long.
+- Grade 3 is applicable when your Pom’s kneecap pops out of alignment and can be repositioned manually, but it won’t remain in place for long.

 Success Rate of Luxating Patella Surgery

 Numerous vets suggest surgery at all levels.
-However, that doesn’t mean it’s the correct option, especially if your Pomeranian is only Grade 1 and there may be other solutions.
+However, that doesn’t mean it’s the correct option, especially if your Pomeranian is only Grade 1, and there may be other solutions.

-If he’s carrying extra weight and/or there hasn’t been any discussions for alternative therapies, consider physical therapy and weight loss options.
+If he’s carrying extra weight and/or there haven’t been any discussions for alternative therapies, consider physical therapy and weight loss options.
 If your Pom is regarded as a strong candidate for surgery, it’s in your best interest to know the rate of success and the level of improvement that is considered a success.

 The two most common surgical procedures are: